Sign in →

 Interpretation

-Most androgen-secreting gonadal tumors also overproduce androstenedione, but often to lesser degrees than adrenal tumors.
+Most androgen-secreting gonadal tumors overproduce androstenedione, often to lesser degrees than adrenal tumors.
 They also overproduce testosterone.
 In men and in women with high baseline androgen levels (eg, PCOS), the respective elevations of androstenedione and testosterone may not be high enough to allow unequivocal diagnosis of androgen-producing gonadal tumors.
-In these cases, an elevation of the usual ratio of testosterone to androstenedione of 1, to a ratio of >1.5, is a strong indicator of neoplastic androgen production.
+In these cases, an elevation of the usual ratio of testosterone to androstenedione of 1, to a ratio of greater than 1.5, is a strong indicator of neoplastic androgen production.

-In the much less common CYP11A1 mutation, androstenedione levels are elevated to a similar extend as in CYP21A2 mutation, and cortisol is also low, but OHPG is only mildly, if at all, elevated.
+In the much less common CYP11A1 variant, androstenedione levels are elevated to a similar extent as in the CYP21A2 variant, and cortisol is also low, but OHPG is only mildly, if at all, elevated.

-Also less common, 3 beta HSD-2 deficiency is characterized by low cortisol and substantial elevations in DHEA-S and 17- alpha-hydroxypregnenolone, while androstenedione is either low, normal, or, rarely, very mildly elevated (as a consequence of peripheral tissue androstenedione production by 3 beta HSD-1).
+Also less common, 3-beta hydroxysteroid dehydrogenase (HSD) type 2 deficiency is characterized by low cortisol and substantial elevations in DHEA-S and 17-alpha hydroxypregnenolone, while androstenedione is either low, normal, or, rarely, very mildly elevated (as a consequence of peripheral tissue androstenedione production by 3-beta HSD-1).

 In the also very rare 17-alpha-hydroxylase deficiency, androstenedione, all other androgen-precursors (17-alpha-hydroxypregnenolone, OHPG, DHEA-S), androgens (testosterone, estrone, estradiol), and cortisol are low, while production of mineral corticoid and their precursors, in particular progesterone, 11-deoxycorticosterone, corticosterone, and 18-hydroxycorticosterone, are increased.